 25th of April: Culture Action Europe’s Live Online Dialogue on the election which will gather MEP candidates and citizens in an online discussion.
 To register to the Live Online Dialogue, click here.

-7th of May, Liveurope Europe Day (more info to come).
+7th of May, Liveurope Europe Day.
 This event will take place in the Ancienne Belgique venue in Brussels.
 Live DMA has collaborated to this event that will gather professionals of the sector, journalists, citizens and politicians to valorize the European musical scene.

 MARCH: Collect the candidates’ programs and content on live music in the elections.